Mirror symmetry breakdown in the Kardar-Parisi-Zhang universality class: Results

+and limited by the support of the $f_{\text{PS}}$ scaling function.
+This suggests that initial states realizing a current fluctuation of strength $J$ show on average an absolute height change or absolute mass difference of $J$.
 To extract the two possible expected density profiles in the mirror symmetry broken regime, we limit our investigation to $J=-4$ where the distribution $g_\alpha(\Delta|J)$ has two well separated peaks.
 Using Eq.~(\ref{Eq:u_scaling_function}), but additionally conditioning on $\Delta$, the symmetry broken profiles are obtained via

-The KPZ mirror symmetry now is reflected in $u_{+}(x|J)=-u_{-}(-x|J)$.
-In Fig.~\ref{fig:collapsed_density_profiles} we determine $u_\pm$ using a scaling plot of two different TASEP systems at different times.
-The nice collapse underlines the universality.
+and show a nice collapse for two different TASEP systems at different times underlying the universality (Fig.~\ref{fig:collapsed_density_profiles}).
+The KPZ mirror symmetry now is reflected in $u_{+}(x|J)=-u_{-}(-x|J)$ and we find $\intop_{-\infty}^{\infty}\mathit{u}_{\pm}\left(x|J\right)\mathrm{d}x \simeq \pm J$.
 The symmetry broken initial state profiles turn out to be super-diffusive shocks.
 Different to a typical shock \cite{shock1,shock2} the size scales as $\sim (E t)^{2/3}$ and its velocity as $\sim \left( \frac{\Gamma}{E^2t} \right)^{1/3}$.
-This means the shock size and within time $t$ moved distance are similar to the spread of fluctuations.
-We stress that these initial state profiles only appear after averaging over many initial states.
+This means the size of shock and its within time $t$ moved distance are similar to the spread of fluctuations.
+We stress that these conditioned density profiles appear after averaging over many initial states.
 The distribution of the lack of mass Eq.~(\ref{Eq:Delta_Distribution}) indicates how strong a single realization may deviate from the expected profile.
 This is in contrast to the large deviation regime \cite{HartmannMeerson21}, where a single realization is close to the expected profile.